SleepyFish-YT/CustomTP-Tools/README.md

-# TP-Name-Editor
+# TP-Dupe-Checker
-Takes your Custom Teleport .json files and edits theire Json Field "name" to the file name for better organization
+Takes your Custom Teleport .json files and checks if there are duplicated positions (json array field)

 # Explenation
 this programm made by sleepyfish just goes trough every file in the selected input folder gets all the files ending with ".json" files and that are not empty,